hdpriest-ui/icrn_manager/documentation/source/troubleshooting.rst

 .. code-block:: bash

-   You must run "icrn_manager kernels init" prior to leveraging this tool.
-   Couldn't locate user catalog at: /path/to/catalog
+   Couldn't locate user catalog at: /path/to/catalog Problem with determining central kernel information

 **Solution:**
-- Run `./icrn_manager kernels init <repository_path>` to initialize the environment
+- The system should automatically initialize when first used.
+If you see configuration errors:
   - Verify the central repository path is correct and accessible
   - Check that the catalog files exist and are readable
+  - If automatic initialization fails, you can manually run `./icrn_manager kernels init <repository_path>` to configure the environment

 **Kernel Not Found Errors**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~